About

 Casey Hanson

-Casey Hanson is the Director of Outreach and Engagement at Kids Win Missouri and plays a leadership role in the organization’s stakeholder engagement initiatives and child health policy.
+Casey Hanson is the Deputy Director at Kids Win Missouri and plays a leadership role in the organization’s stakeholder engagement initiatives and child health policy.
 Prior to her current role, Casey was the Policy and Communications Coordinator for the Missouri AfterSchool Network (MASN).
 She also has years of experience working in government and politics in Missouri as a legislative staffer in the Missouri House and organizer on multiple issue-based and candidate campaigns.
 Casey’s passion for working on child well-being issues has been fueled by her direct experiences as a program volunteer, staff person, and parent.
 She currently serves on the boards of the Show Me School Based Health Alliance and Lemay Child and Family Center.
 Casey is a proud Mizzou alum and currently resides in St. Louis with her husband, two sons and puppy.
 Interested in contacting Casey?
 Email her at chanson@kidswinmissouri.org.

 Megan Murray

-Megan Murray serves as an Advocacy Fellow for Kids Win Missouri.
+Megan Murray serves as an Outreach and Advocacy Coordinator for Kids Win Missouri.
 Prior to her current role, Megan grew up in Atlanta, Georgia and moved to Saint Joseph, MO in 2017.
 After graduating high school in the late 90s Megan went into the field of early childhood education as a preschool teacher and quickly found out that her passion was caring for children and their families.
 She continued her career in ECE until 2023, with her recent role of Director at a childcare center in St. Joe.
 Megan has worked with school districts and the United way as well as being heavily involved in her community.
 Megan joined the Kids Win team in April of 2023 after completing a year as a Provider Leader Fellow with KWM.
 She found that working on the state level on ECE issues is her sweet spot and looks forward to helping all children in Missouri.
 Interested in contacting Megan?
-Please email her at mmurray@kidswinmissouri.org
+Please email her at mmurray@kidswinmissouri.org.

 Robyn Schelp